 The homeowner must provide their annual electricity consumption and electric utility costs.
 The consumption can be obtained either from the homeowner's prior year of electricity bills or through their electricity provider's online portal.
 The electricity costs inputted by the user could be obtained through several approaches.
 The most accurate approach is to either use the electricity rates on the electricity bills or find the electricity rate schedule for the electricity provider to calculate the fixed costs and variable costs associated with electricity consumption.
-An easier approach is to assume no fixed costs and use total electricity costs and total electricity consumption to approximate an average cost per unit of electricity.
+An easier approach is to assume no fixed costs and use total electricity costs and total electricity consumption to approximate an average cost per unit of electricity (shown in the tool as "Average Electricity Price").
 Although this approach is not as accurate, it is unlikely to significantly influence the analysis results.
 If the homeowner has already provided this information to the solar installer, the information is likely included with the solar installation quote.
-Other potential data sources for electricity cost data are discussed in Section 3.4.
+Additionally, the average electricity price is defaulted to the annual average electricity costs by state for the previous year based on Energy Information Administration (EIA) data.
+EIA and other potential data sources for electricity cost data are discussed in Section 3.4.